A cashier at her cash register.

 A person who works at the register at Starbucks and who takes your order and money and gives you your change is an example of a cashier.

-Origin of cashierMiddle Dutch casseren, to disband soldiers from Middle French casser, to break < LL cassare, to nullify, destroy from Classical Latin cassus, empty, futile (see quash) & quassare (see quash)
+Origin of cashierMiddle Dutch casseren, to disband soldiers from Middle French casser, to break from Late Latin cassare, to nullify, destroy from Classical Latin cassus, empty, futile (see quash) and quassare, to shake, shatter (see quash)